konradha/konradha.github.io/content/posts/necessary-compilation.md

 #### Changes inducing bugs

-So far it's great, we can use this async comms feature now to do distributed convolutions and whatever involves _blocking_ halo exchanges.
+So far it's great, we can use this async comms feature to do distributed convolutions and whatever involves _blocking_ halo exchanges.
 What if we want to interleave communication and computation?